SamFeltip/Sharrowvale-Small-Businesses/src/content/articles/christmas-market-2024.md

 ## What to expect

--   Food
--   Gifts
--   Crafts
+Each year, the Sharrow Vale Community Association (SVCA) holds a Christmas Market in the town centre.
+It hosts over 100 stalls selling a wide variety of locally reared and home made produce as well as hot food, crafts, clothing, and more!

+There's a collection of businesses, charities, and not-for-profit organisations that are part of the Christmas Market.

 ![christmas market](@/assets/images/articles/christmas-market-2024/christmas-market-2024.jpeg)

-The Christmas market is held by the Sharrow Vale Community Association (SVCA) every december.
+The Christmas market is held by the Sharrow Vale Community Association (SVCA) every December.